Doenet/api/README.md

 <link rel="stylesheet" href="https://unpkg.com/@doenet/beta/dist/main.css">
 ```

 load the Doenet JavaScript and CSS.
+Relying on
-Relying on [unpkg.com](https://unpkg.com) is just a convenience here; you can get the Doenet on `npm`.
+[unpkg.com](https://unpkg.com) is just a convenience here; you can
+also access the Doenet library via `npm`.

 ### GDPR compliance